tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 endif()
 ```

+*(Recall that an `AARCH64_LINUX_MUSL_CROSS_PREFIX` environment variable was set in the Dev Container's Dockerfile; this is where it's finally used!)*

 This toolchain file re-uses vcpkg's [linux toolchain](https://github.com/microsoft/vcpkg/blob/master/scripts/toolchains/linux.cmake), then overwrites the default C and C++ compilers with the musl-targeting tools installed in the Dev Container.
-(Recall that the `AARCH64_LINUX_MUSL_CROSS_PREFIX` environment variable was set in the Dev Container's Dockerfile; this is where it's finally used!)

 *Phew!*  Now that the CMake and vcpkg and cross-compilation configurations are all in place, the project can create builds for each of its three target configurations.
 If you want to test that out now (before finishing the example application's code) skip ahead to the command-line and VS Code build instructions later in this guide.